-They were raped
+Muslim women were raped

-The women, well they were raped.
-The kids were beaten, and the houses were damaged on purpose.
 The two women, who were interviewed by the BBC reported that they were both raped by the Indian soldiers.
 They entered the house; the men were taken out and the house was searched.
 They could only find two women and their kids.

 No Justice for Kashmiri Women

-Naeem Akhtar, the state minster says that even though we know much about the violations and most are true, we don’t have much proof of them.
+Naeem Akhtar, the state minister says that even though we know much about the violations and most are true, we don’t have much proof of them.
 In 2013 the case filed by the Kashmiri women against the Indian soldiers was reopened.

 Natasha Rather, who is a brave, young author has penned her name in the petition.
-She is the author of the award-winning book” do you remember Kunan Poshpora?” felt that there is quite an evidence to reopen the case.
+She is the author of the award-winning book” do you remember Kunan Poshpora?” and felt that there is quite an evidence to reopen the case.
 The case was heard in the Court of J&K, and it was in favor of Kashmiri women.

-It was challenged in the Supreme court of India and was closed as Indian Army denied allegations, and never came forth for statements.
+It was challenged in the Supreme court of India and was closed as the Indian Army denied allegations, and never came forth for statements.